Which part of Oahu should you stay on?

 The North Shore is home to Haleiwa, a small town with restaurants, coffee and ice cream shops, boutiques selling local products, and art galleries featuring local artists.

 The only real option for lodging on the North Shore is Turtle Bay Resort.
 That is both a good thing and a bad thing.
-Turtle Bay is a gorgeous resort, and it caters to both families and couples, but it doesn’t leave you with options if you are looking for something a bit cheaper.
+Turtle Bay is a gorgeous resort that caters to families and couples, but it doesn’t leave you with options if you are looking for cheap hotels on Oahu.

 If you stay at Turtle Bay Resort, there is a lot to do both at the resort and nearby.
 Turtle Bay Resort is home to one of the best golf resorts on the entire island.
 Visitors have been known to drive from all over to play here.

-Turtle Bay also has a beautiful spa where you can get a seaside massage, and they offer many different excursions, including snorkeling, stand up paddle boarding, outrigger canoeing, horseback riding, and more.
+Turtle Bay also has a beautiful spa where you can get a seaside massage, and they offer many different excursions, including snorkeling, stand-up paddle boarding, outrigger canoeing, horseback riding, and more.
 Turtle Bay also has a number of excellent dining options.
-You could easily spend your entire vacation at Turtle Bay if you are looking to relax on the beach, drink by the pool, golf, and enjoy some water activities.
+You could easily spend your entire vacation at Turtle Bay if you want to relax on the beach, drink by the pool, golf, and enjoy some water activities.

 Pros of the North Shore

 The North Shore is quiet and laid back.
 There are fewer people here.
-Turtle Bay is a small, beautiful resort and a great way to get away from everything.
-Plus, every room has either a partial ocean view or a full ocean view.
+Turtle Bay is a small, beautiful resort (but very expensive) and a great way to get away from everything.
+Plus, every room has either a partial or full ocean view.
+For a more affordable alternative, check out the Courtyard by Marriott, which is located right next to the Polynesian Cultural center.

 Cons of the North Shore